BlinkID/blinkid-verify-android/README.md

     }
 }
 ```
-`BlinkIDVerifySdk.initializeSdk` is a suspend function and it should be called from a coroutine.
+`BlinkIDVerifySdk.initializeSdk` is a suspend function which should be called from a coroutine.

 3. Use `CameraScanningScreen` composable to launch document capture UX and obtain results:
 ```kotlin